Slicer/Slicer/Docs/user_guide/modules/webserver.md

   - Static pages: Enable/disable serving of static files found in the `docroot`  associated with the `/` path.
   - Log to Console: Enable/disable the logging of messages in the console.
   - Log to GUI: Enable/disable the logging of messages in the module panel.

+## Static endpoints

+Hosts files out of the module's `docroot` like any standard http server.

+Currently this is used just for examples.

 ## Slicer endpoints